runningdeveloper/gatsby-starter-baseweb/README.md

 ### Gatsby extras

 A Gatsby Link component wrapped in the baseweb styled link in the components folder.
-Not sure if this is best way to go about it (let me know id there is a better way).
+Not sure if this is best way to go about it (let me know if there is a better way).
 ```
 import StyledGatsbyLink from "../components/styledGatsbyLink"